privacyguides/privacyguides.org/docs/browsers.en.md

     ![Tor Browser logo](assets/img/browsers/tor.svg){ align=right }

-    **Tor Browser** is the choice if you need anonymity.
-This browser provides you with access to the Tor Bridges and [Tor Network](https://en.wikipedia.org/wiki/Tor_(network)), along with extensions that can be automatically configured to fit its three security levels: *Standard*, *Safer* and *Safest*.
-We recommend that you do not change any of Tor Browser's default configurations outside of the standard security levels.
+    **Tor Browser** is the choice if you need anonymity, as it provides you with access to the Tor Bridges and [Tor Network](https://en.wikipedia.org/wiki/Tor_(network)), along with extensions that can be automatically configured to fit its three security levels: *Standard*, *Safer* and *Safest*.

+    The Tor Browser is designed to prevent fingerprinting, or identifying you based on your browser configuration.
+Therefore, it is imperative to **not** configure the browser beyond the default security levels.

     [Homepage](https://www.torproject.org){ .md-button .md-button--primary } [:pg-tor:](http://2gzyxa5ihm7nsggfxnu52rck2vv4rvmdlkiu3zzui5du4xyclen53wid.onion){ .md-button } [Privacy Policy](https://support.torproject.org/tbb/tbb-3/){ .md-button }